 Other companies with similar data management capabilities include Snowflake, Alteryx and cloud service providers such as Google, Amazon (NASDAQ:AMZN) and Microsoft (NASDAQ:MSFT).

-As you can see below, Palantir's revenue growth has been very strong over the last two years, growing from quarterly revenue of $289.3 million in Q3 FY2020, to $477.8 million.
+As you can see below, Palantir's revenue growth has been very strong over the last two years, growing from quarterly revenue of $322.1 million in Q4 FY2020, to $508.6 million.

-Guidance for the next quarter indicates Palantir is expecting revenue to grow 16.4% year on year to $504 million, slowing down from the 34.3% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Ahead of the earnings results the analysts covering the company were estimating sales to grow 20.8% over the next twelve months.
+Guidance for the next quarter indicates Palantir is expecting revenue to grow 13.1% year on year to $505 million, slowing down from the 30.8% year-over-year increase in revenue the company had recorded in the same quarter last year.
+For the upcoming financial year management expects revenue to be $2.21 billion at the midpoint, growing 15.7% compared to 23.6% increase in FY2022.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Palantir's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 77.4% in Q3.
+Palantir's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 79.5% in Q4.

-That means that for every $1 in revenue the company had $0.77 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite the recent drop, this is still a good gross margin that allows companies like Palantir to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+That means that for every $1 in revenue the company had $0.79 left to spend on developing new products, marketing & sales and the general administrative overhead.
+Significantly up from the last quarter, this is a good gross margin that allows companies like Palantir to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.

 Is Now The Time?